elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 > **Superblock**
 > The superblock is the container for high-level metadata about a file system.
 The superblock is a structure that exists on disk (actually, multiple places on disk for redundancy) and also in memory.
 It provides the basis for dealing with the on-disk file system, as it defines the file system's managing parameters (for example, total number of blocks, free blocks, root index node).
 >
 > On disk, the superblock provides information to the kernel on the structure of the file system on disk.
 In memory, the superblock provides the necessary information and state to manage the active (mounted) file system.
-Because Linux supports multiple concurrent file systems mounted at the same time, each super&#95;block structure is maintained in a list (super&#95;blocks, defined in ./linux/fs/super.c, with the structure defined in /linux/include/fs/fs.h).
+Because Linux supports multiple concurrent file systems mounted at the same time, each super_block structure is maintained in a list (super_blocks, defined in ./linux/fs/super.c, with the structure defined in /linux/include/fs/fs.h).
 >
 > Note that within the kernel, another management object called *vfsmount* provides information on mounted file systems.
 The list of these objects refers to the superblock and defines the mount point, name of the /dev device on which this file system resides, and other higher-level attachment information.